jensenemily/jensenemily.github.io/index.md

 **Current Research Projects** include...
 - Failure-aware control design with application to Power Systems (in collaboration with Siemens).
 See our recent work [here](https://arxiv.org/pdf/2308.08471.pdf).
 - Bio-inspired controller design for crawling locomotion (in collaboration with Dr. Juncal Arbeleiz)
-- Networked controller design with limited communication and sensing (with PhD student Walden Marshall)
+- Networked controller design with limited communication and sensing (with PhD student Walden Marshall).
+See our recent work [here](https://arxiv.org/pdf/2310.16201.pdf)

 **Contact Info:** emilyjensen at berkeley dot edu , ejensen at colorado dot edu